 Shooting bows and arrows, rowing in Viking ships, joining a Viking feast… With its rich selection of activities, the Museum caters to even the most demanding Viking fans.
 There is also a five-day Viking festival featuring a market, Viking roleplayers, game shows, competitions, lectures, theater, concerts, and much more.

 The festival usually takes place during the summer, by the Viking ship harbor.
 The first Viking festival was organized in 2004 and has been growing in popularity ever since.
 Thousands of guests visit every year to join the fun.

-If you’re curious about learning more Viking history, we’ve also got you covered.
-Find out all about Viking religion here, see what Vikings’ homes looked like here, and discover a possible ancient Viking “GPS” here.
+If you’re curious about learning more about Viking history, we’ve also got you covered.
+Find out all about Viking religion here, see what the Vikings’ homes looked like here, and discover a possible ancient Viking “GPS” here.

 We love to hear from our readers – if you have any cool Viking name ideas that you’d like to share, let us know!

 Do you have a news tip for Norway Today?
 We want to hear it.
 Get in touch at firstname.lastname@example.org